Transmuting trauma through food and body stories

 In this imagined world, everyone has access to food as a right and it is possible for everyone – including People of Colour/Black people, fat, queer, and disabled people, to go walking or wheeling without being shot at or ridiculed or missing a shift.
 Of course, access to food and activity are only one part of the health jigsaw, the rest belongs in policies that foster compassion, address climate justice and build a fairer world.

-My work with Well Now and as a social action poet is committed to realising this dream.
+My work with Well Now as a dietitian and a social action poet is committed to realising this dream.

 The linked problems of nutrition confusion, body shame, health injustice and planetary crisis won’t be solved by telling people what to eat and not eat, to diet or not diet, or love your body.
 It needs a practical response that addresses the deep roots of these problems, one that can be put into action straight away, and this is Well Now.